 How Do I Pay for My Medicare Supplement Insurance Plan?

 Medicare Supplement insurance plans are offered by private insurance companies and may help you pay for out-of-pocket costs for services covered under Original Medicare (Part A and Part B).

-The Medicare Part B premium is between $130 and $134 for most people in 2018 (you can read more about the Part B premium here).
+The standard Medicare Part B premium is $135.50 in 2019 (you can read more about the Part B premium here).

 Paying for your Medicare Supplement insurance plan

 Medicare Supplement insurance plans also charge a monthly premium.
 The amount can vary widely depending on several factors, including which plan you choose and what extent of coverage it offers, which age-related pricing method the plan uses, and whether you were subjected to medical underwriting or not.
 Since Medicare Part B premiums are paid to the government and Medicare Supplement insurance premiums are paid to the private insurer, the payments cannot be made together.
 You can’t pay your Medicare Supplement insurance premium through Medicare Easy Pay.
 Your private health insurer will let you know your payment options for your particular Medicare Supplement insurance plan costs.

 Some plans may offer discounts depending on how you pay — for example, if you pay up front once a year, or if you pay using electronic funds transfer.
 With an electronic funds transfer, you can set up a monthly payment to debit automatically from a checking account or credit/debit card.
 Different plans may have different payment options.

 Several factors can influence your Medicare Supplement insurance plan costs.